wilsonng234/Simple-Search-Engine/report.md

 ## Page Rank

-The page rank algorithm and to formula to combine it with tfidf is illustrated in the Algorithm section of the report already.
+The page rank algorithm and the formula to combine it with tfidf is illustrated in the [Algorithm](#algorithm) section of the report already.

 ## Multithreading

 Multithreading is used for the calculation of term weight.
-Each task will handle a chunk of words in the `words` collection.
-Each task will perform update to the same document vector in parallel.
-After all the tasks are completed, the document vector, the search engine can use it to calculate the cosine similarity with the query vector.
+Each task will handle a chunk of words in the `words` collection and perform update to the same document vector in parallel.
+After all the tasks are completed, the document vector will be stored in the `termWeights` collection.
+The search engine query the `termWeights` collection to retrieve the document vector for calculating the cosine similarity with the query vector during searching.

 ## Query recommendation based on prefix truncation

 The query recommendation is implemented by prefix truncation.
-The web UI keep tracks of the current query entered by user and send the last one word, last two words, last three words as the prefix to the backend to perform prefix truncation.
+The web UI keep tracks of the current query entered by user and send the last one word, last two words, last three words as the prefixes to the backend to perform prefix truncation.
 Prefix truncation can be supported by mongoDB efficiently because mongoDB uses B+ Tree to index the words in the `words` collection.
 The prefix truncation can be done by using the `$regex` operator to perform prefix matching.
-Here is the regex pattern to perform prefix matching: `^<prefix>` where `<prefix>` is the prefix to be matched.
+Here is the regex pattern to perform prefix matching: `/^<prefix>/` where `<prefix>` is the prefix to be matched.

 ## Support crawling in the web UI